7 Tips to Improve your SEO Today

 Part of your strategy should include having a dedicated link-earning team, working closely with your content creators.
 Time should be spent networking and earning the trust of influencers and journalists in order to get more backlinks.
 And a variety of content – including visual pieces, videos, and even podcasts – should regularly be created with links in mind.

-7. A Failure to Use Compete for Structured Data
+7. Use Structured Data

 Structured data makes your SERP offering look more impressive and allows you to stand out from the rest of the first page.
 Well-applied schema-tagging tends to earn a listing more click-throughs purely because it grabs the attention.